boricua007/BIMS_InventoryManagementSystem/README.md

 C# Console Application - Inventory Management System

 ABOUT

-A C# console application for managing product inventory, created for Microsoft's Foundations of Coding Full-Stack course as part of the Microsoft Full-Stack Developer Professional Certificate program.
+This is a C# console application for managing product inventory, created for Microsoft's Foundations of Coding Full-Stack course as part of the Microsoft Full-Stack Developer Professional Certificate program.
 The project demonstrates key coding concepts including variables, data types, control structures, loops, and methods.